Asiana Treks and Tours

 Weather Conditions of Annapurna Circuit Trekking:

 Each season offers unique experiences during the Annapurna Circuit Trek.
 Spring brings mild weather and blooming rhododendrons, while summer provides lush vegetation despite the monsoon.
 Autumn features clear skies and vibrant festivals, and winter offers snowy peaks with fewer crowds.
 Spring temperatures range from 12 to -5 degrees Celsius from March to May.
 Summer temperatures range between 18 and -3 degrees Celsius from June to August.
 Autumn, the peak season, has temperatures ranging from 29 to -11 degrees Celsius.
 Winter brings snow and temperatures from 9.3 to -20 degrees Celsius.
-However, according to the government and metrologist, the Monsoon season starts on June 13 and ends on October 2.
+However, according to the government and meteorologists, the Monsoon season starts on June 13 and ends on October 2.

 Entry Permit and Requirement: